Mathematics Department Scholarships

 Philip C. and Karen Ashkar Murley ’63 Science Scholarship

-Awarded to a rising senior from Pennsylvania majoring in either mathematics or physics.
+Awarded to a rising senior from Pennsylvania majoring in chemistry, mathematics, meteorology, or physics.
 The recipient will have an overall grade point average of 3.6 or higher and a grade point average in the major of at least 3.75 with demonstrated performance in courses in the major.
 The recipient must also be enrolled as a full-time student registered for a minimum of 12 credits in the semester in which s/he applies.
 The recipient is chosen on the basis of excellence in scholarship; is an active participant in department projects (e.g., intern); is of superior research potential (e.g., evidence of successful research efforts); and is involved in organizations and activities outside the major.
 An application, consisting of a CV and one-page summary for how the applicant meets the qualifications, is required.
 Financial need may be taken into consideration but shall not be a major criterion.
 This scholarship is not intended for Education majors (within the Sciences, e.g., BSE majors).
 Recipient will be selected by the President or his/her designee.
 An application is required.
 It is the donors request that all application materials are reviewed by the Dean and at least two science faculty within the College of Science and Technology, or its successor.

 Dr. Samuel P. Wallace ’41 Scholarship

 Awarded to a rising junior or senior education major with financial need and a cumulative GPA of 3.0 or greater.
 First preference to a student who intends to teach in mathematics, second preference to teach science, third to teach other subjects.

 How to apply